Copyrights and Intellectual Property Rights

 How To Cite and Document On-Line Sources

 The Purdue Online Writing Lab (OWL) provides acceptable formats for citing online sources.
-They suggest that it is always a good idea to maintain personal copies of electronic information, when possible.
-It is good practice to print or save web pages or, better, create an Acrobat .pdf copies of your source material.
-That way, you… learn more
+They suggest that it is always a good idea to maintain personal copies of electronic… learn more

 resource URL thumbnail